-Carlos Muñoz Jr.
+Carlos Muñoz, Jr.

 "The war is being waged by the Department of Homeland Security that was created after 9/11 by President Bush.
 Its division of Immigration Customs Enforcement (ICE) regularly conducts nationwide raids in workplaces and homes of immigrant workers to arrest those they suspect are undocumented immigrants.
-Those with legal status are also often harassed, arrested, and sometimes deported without trail.
-The raids have resulted in the tragic breakup of many families, leaving their US born children homeless when parents are deported without the knowledge of their children."
+Those with legal status are also often harassed, arrested, and sometimes deported without trial.
+The raids have resulted in the tragic breakup of many families, leaving their U.S. born children homeless when parents are deported without the knowledge of their children."

-" Our government should be a Democracy that declares war on poverty at home and abroad and not on sovereign nations that do not threaten our nation's freedom".
+As a Vietnam War veteran and a member of Veterans for Peace, Muñoz has been an outspoken critic of all wars and U.S. intervention throughout the world."
+Our government should be a Democracy that declares war on poverty at home and abroad and not on sovereign nations that do not threaten our nation's freedom."

 Muñoz advocates a new politics for the twenty-first century that is "inclusive of gender, race, ethnicity, class, sexuality, and disability … framed with a vision of an authentic multiracial and multiethnic democracy that will promote social justice, human rights, and peace at home and abroad."
 He believes it will take an arduous struggle to realize his vision, but, he says, "The most important lesson I have learned in all the years that I have been marching for social justice, freedom, and peace, is that life is struggle, and struggle is life.
 What's most important, however, is to always know that victory is in the struggle."